chipmanfu/RGI-redteam-scripts/readme.txt

 Red Team infastructure VM

+To build this template from scratch -See the bottom section "Building Template from Scratch"

 Key Requirements:
   - Create Template connected to real world internet, then after installing cobaltstike run the /root/cobaltstrike/update
     - This is also stated in the PostTemplateBuild.sh script.